BernhardHumm/AAI/manuscript/01_Introduction.md

 %% (Image: Wikimedia)

-The different areas of AI can be structured according to those behaviors.
+The different areas of AI can be structured according to those abilities.
 See the circles in the "landscape of AI" (inspired by an [AI Spektrum poster](https://www.sigs-datacom.de/order/poster/Landkarte-KI-Poster-AI-2018.php)) in Fig. 1.3.

 ![Fig. 1.3: The AI landscape](images/AI_landscape.png)